 Praia da Comporta

-Located a twenty-minute walk from the village, Praia da Comporta is the closest beach to Comporta, placing a beautiful stretch of golden caster sugar sand and shimmering turquoise sea within easy reach.
+Located a twenty-minute walk from the village, Praia da Comporta is not only the closest but it’s also one of the best beaches in Comporta, placing a beautiful stretch of golden caster sugar sand and shimmering turquoise sea within easy reach.
 The beach is backed by rolling sand dunes peppered with plants and greenery, creating a magnificently wild scene while also providing the perfect shelter from the gusty Atlantic breeze.
 Two beachside restaurants – Comporta Café and Ilha do Arroz – can be found at Praia da Comporta, each serving up the laid back yet well-heeled vibe that Comporta itself has become famous for, while a more rustic beach shack offers a selection of drinks and refreshments.
 Sunbeds and hammocks are also available for hire, each sitting under their own white and blue wooden canopy.

 Praia do Carvalhal